Public sector finances, UK: March 2025

 There are several measures of the public sector balance sheet that we discuss in our What the UK government owns and what it owes blog.

 Table 3 presents the narrowest balance sheet measure, which is the redemption value of central government gilts.
-It then builds upon this measure, widening coverage by both the subsector and the range of asset and liability types included to reach the far wider measure of public sector net worth, which we explain in our Wider measures of the public sector balance sheet: public sector net worth methodology.
+It then builds on this measure, widening coverage by both the subsector and the range of asset and liability types included, to reach the far wider measure of public sector net worth.
+We explain this measure in our Wider measures of the public sector balance sheet: public sector net worth methodology.

-Our Public sector balance sheet tables: Appendix N presents a detailed reconciliation between the balance sheet measures summarised in Table 2.
+Our Public sector balance sheet tables: Appendix N dataset presents a detailed reconciliation between the balance sheet measures summarised in Table 3.

 Public sector net debt

-The net debt-to-GDP ratio at the end of March 2024 was provisionally estimated at 98.3%, 2.6 percentage points higher than a year ago.
-However, this is a highly provisional estimate and is likely to be revised in future publications because it partly relies on GDP estimates based on the March 2024 Office for Budget Responsibility forecast.
+The net debt-to-GDP ratio at the end of March 2025 was provisionally estimated at 95.8%, 0.2 percentage points more than a year ago.
+However, this is a highly provisional estimate.
+It is likely to be revised in future publications because it partly relies on GDP estimates based on the March 2025 Office for Budget Responsibility forecast.
+Our blog explains why our estimates of the debt to GDP ratio are susceptible to revision.

-Public sector net debt excluding the Bank of England (BoE) was £2,448.3 billion at the end of March 2024, or around 89.4% of GDP, £245.9 billion (or 8.9 percentage points of GDP) less than the wider measure.
-This difference is largely a result of the BoE’s quantitative easing activities, including the gilt-purchasing activities of the Asset Purchase Facility (APF) Fund.
+Public sector net debt excluding the Bank of England (BoE) was £2,643.8 billion at the end of March 2025, or around 90.0% of GDP.
+This was £170.1 billion, or 5.8 percentage points of GDP, less than the wider measure of net debt (including the BoE).
+This difference was largely a result of the BoE's quantitative easing activities, including the gilt-purchasing activities of the Asset Purchase Facility (APF) Fund.

-The APF’s gilt holding is not recorded directly as a component of public sector net debt.
-Instead, in March 2024, we record the £102.7 billion difference between the £728.0 billion of reserves created to purchase its gilts (at market value at the time of purchase) and their £625.4 billion redemption value.
-For details of the BoE’s contribution to public sector net debt, see Table PSA9A of our Public sector finances tables 1 to 10: Appendix A dataset.
+The APF Fund's gilt holding is not recorded directly as a component of public sector net debt.
+Instead, in March 2025, we recorded the £90.5 billion difference between the £622.5 billion of reserves created to purchase its gilts (at market value at the time of purchase) and their £532.1 billion redemption value.
+For details of the BoE's contribution to public sector net debt, see Table PSA9A of our Public sector finances tables 1 to 10: Appendix A dataset.

-Public sector net worth excluding public sector banks (PSNW ex) was in deficit by £709.3 billion at the end of March 2024.
-This compares with a £613.5 billion deficit at the end of March 2023.
+Public sector net financial liabilities excluding public sector banks (PSNFL ex) were £2,452.1 billion at the end of March 2025.
+This was equivalent to an estimated 83.5% of GDP.
+This was £180.7 billion, or 2.6 percentage points, more than at the end of March 2024.

 7. Revisions

 The data for the latest months of every release contain a degree of forecasts.
-Subsequently, these are replaced by improved estimates, as further data are made available, and finally by outturn data.
+These are then replaced by improved estimates, as further data are made available, and finally by outturn data.

 !

-Our initial estimates of borrowing for the most recent months are prone to revisions in later months because some tax receipts contain a degree of OBR-based forecast data.
+Our initial estimates of borrowing for the most recent months are prone to revisions in later months.
+This is because some tax receipts contain a degree of Office for Budget Responsibility (OBR)-based forecast data.
 Both departmental and local government spending profiles are provisional.

-Tables 4 to 6 of our Public sector finances summary tables: Appendix M dataset compare our latest public sector finances data with those in our Public sector finances, UK: February 2024, published on 21 March 2024, and highlight the revisions to borrowing by subsector, with additional detail for central government receipts and expenditure.
+Tables 4 to 6 of our Public sector finances summary tables: Appendix M dataset compare our latest public sector finances data with those in our Public sector finances, UK: February 2025 bulletin, published on 21 March 2025.
+They highlight the revisions to borrowing by subsector, with additional detail for central government receipts and expenditure.

 Our Public sector finance revisions analysis: Appendix P dataset records monthly borrowing data as at first and at subsequent publications, graphically illustrating any potential bias to our early estimates.

-Revision to public sector net borrowing (PSNB ex) in the financial year-to-February 2024
+Revisions to public sector net borrowing in the financial year to February 2025

-Revision to public sector net debt (PSND ex) at the end of February 2024
+Revisions to public sector net debt at the end of February 2025

 Revisions to gross domestic product